Hopin raises $40M Series A as its virtual events business accelerates – TechCrunch

 Hopin first raised money in October of 2019, during a period of rapid expansion.
 According to Boufarhat, his startup was seeing about 60% growth, month-to-month.
 At that time the company was operating with reduced entry, only accepting a portion of market demand.
 After the October round was complete, the business kept growing, allowing it to collect more data on its product and how it was used.

-That information led to its February, 2020 Seed round.
+That information led to its February, 2020 seed round.
 Back then the company was seeing revenue scale roughly along with expenses, allowing it to be “nearly profitable” during the period, according to its CEO.
-For venture capitalists, seeing a company with more demand than it can handle grow, while also not losing much — if any — money is attractive.
+For venture capitalists, seeing a company with more demand than it can handle grow, while also not losing much — if any — money, is attractive.

 Hopin’s quick round in early 2020 then was not a surprise.
 The same confluence of factors, including usage growth and revenue expansion, are also what came together for its most-recent Series A.